KRTirtho/spotube/README.md

 1. [skeleton_text](https://github.com/101Loop/Skeleton-Text) - A package that provides an easy way to add skeleton text loading animation in Flutter project.
 This project is a part of 101Loop community.
 1. [smtc_windows](https://github.com/KRTirtho/smtc_windows) - Windows `SystemMediaTransportControls` implementation for Flutter giving access to Windows OS Media Control applet.
 1. [spotify](https://github.com/rinukkusu/spotify-dart) - An incomplete dart library for interfacing with the Spotify Web API.
+1. [stroke_text](https://github.com/MohamedAbd0/stroke_text) - A Simple Flutter plugin for applying stroke (border) style to a text widget
 1. [supabase](https://supabase.com) - A dart client for Supabase.
 This client makes it simple for developers to build secure and scalable products.
 1. [system_theme](https://pub.dev/packages/system_theme) - A plugin to get the current system theme info.
 Supports Android, Web, Windows, Linux and macOS
 1. [titlebar_buttons](https://github.com/gtk-flutter/titlebar_buttons) - A package which provides most of the titlebar buttons from windows, linux and macos.
 1. [url_launcher](https://pub.dev/packages/url_launcher) - Flutter plugin for launching a URL.
 Supports web, phone, SMS, and email schemes.
-1. [uuid](https://github.com/Daegalus/dart-uuid) - RFC4122 (v1, v4, v5) UUID Generator and Parser for all Dart platforms (Web, VM, Flutter)
+1. [uuid](https://github.com/Daegalus/dart-uuid) - RFC4122 (v1, v4, v5, v6, v7, v8) UUID Generator and Parser for Dart
 1. [version](https://github.com/dartninja/version) - Provides a simple class for parsing and comparing semantic versions as defined by http://semver.org/
 1. [visibility_detector](https://pub.dev/packages/visibility_detector) - A widget that detects the visibility of its child and notifies a callback.
 1. [window_manager](https://github.com/leanflutter/window_manager) - This plugin allows Flutter desktop apps to resizing and repositioning the window.
 1. [youtube_explode_dart](https://github.com/Hexer10/youtube_explode_dart) - A port in dart of the youtube explode library.
 Supports several API functions without the need of Youtube API Key.
-1. [stroke_text](https://github.com/MohamedAbd0/stroke_text) - A Simple Flutter plugin for applying stroke (border) style to a text widget
 1. [build_runner](https://pub.dev/packages/build_runner) - A build system for Dart code generation and modular compilation.
 1. [envied_generator](https://github.com/petercinibulk/envied) - Generator for the Envied package.
 See https://pub.dev/packages/envied.
 1. [flutter_distributor](https://distributor.leanflutter.org) - A complete tool for packaging and publishing your Flutter apps.